-Кеу Data Type Platform Description RequireCertAuth Boolean Android If true, the certificate-based authentication flow initiates.
+Key Data Type Platform Description RequireCertAuth Boolean Android, iOS If true, the certificate-based authentication flow initiates.
 Android: Uses the user certificate on the device for authentication inside a webview.

-Кеу Data Type Platform Description ManagedAppCertAlias String Android Alias of the certificate deployed on the device picked by the application for user authentication.
+Key Data Type Platform Description iOS: Redirects the user to Safari for all authentication requests.
+ManagedApp CertAlias String Android Alias of the certificate deployed on the device picked by the application for user authentication.
 Required for Android only.